Buying a house is the single largest financial investment an individual makes, so you should have some say in how the transaction is completed.

 So what is the difference between the two searches?

-If you have read our other page Local Land and Property Searches you will know that a full Local Authority Search consists of two parts - an LLC1 and a CON29.
+If you have read our other page Local Land and Property Searches you will know that a full search consists of two parts - an LLC1 and a CON29.

-Full official searches are carried out by the Local Land and Address Management Team here at the Council.
+Official searches are carried out by the Local Land and Address Management Team here at the Council.
 We analyse underlying information and use our own expertise and judgement to provide answers.
-This is not always easy but because we have years of experience, and maintain, and have access to, a large amount of data relating to properties in our area, we are able to provide comprehensive and accurate searches for both the LLC1 and the CON29.
+This is not always easy but because we have years of experience, and maintain, and have access to, a large amount of data relating to properties in our area, we are able to provide reliable, accurate searches for both parts of the search - LLC1 and the CON29.

 Personal searches are conducted by external agents, or agencies, unaffiliated with the council who are working independently.
-The external agent or agency makes an appointment to come into the council offices to inspect the underlying information (also know the Local Land Charges register) - this is part one of the search - the LLC1.
+The external agent or agency makes an appointment to come into the council offices to inspect the Local Land Charges Register) - this is part one of the search - the LLC1.
 This information is made available free of charge under EIR regulations (or the agents can pay a small fee to view a copy of the register online).
-We only have a duty is to provide a right of access to the underlying information.
-Checking and verifying the information, which we offer as part of an official search, is not part of the service, so the agent or agency is expected to analyse the information themselves and note down any information.
+We only have a duty to provide a right of access to the underlying information.
+Checking and verifying the information, which we offer as part of an official search, is not part of the service.
+The agent or agency is expected to analyse the information themselves and note down any information.
 They would then need to inspect public registers, maps and index sheets and other sources to obtain information for part two of the search - the CON29.
 Again, we do not guarantee the accuracy of CON29 answers.

 Why choose an Official Search?

 A local authority search is often the last step in the house buying process, the one before you exchange, so accurate results and turnaround times are a key factor.
 We know that buying a house is stressful enough without the added worry of if you are going to be able to exchange on time or not.